Fábio (footballer, born 1980): 2022–23

-2024: Oldest player in Série A and second-oldest in top-tier football
+2024

 In February 2024, Fábio started in both legs of the 2024 Recopa Sudamericana against Ecuadorian side LDU Quito, keeping a clean-sheet in the second leg on 29 February to help Fluminense win its first-ever Recopa Sudamericana title.
 In doing so at the age of 43, he became the oldest player to play in and win the Recopa Sudamericana.
 On 13 April, Fábio started in the opening matchday of the 2024 Série A against Bragantino, becoming, at the age of 43 years and 6 months, the oldest player in the history of Série A, surpassing Zé Roberto's record from 2017, aged 43 years and 4 months.
 On 1 May, he overtook Peter Shilton to become the player with the most domestic matches in the history of football (1089).

 On 20 August 2024, Fábio made his 108th appearance in the Copa Libertadores, a 2–1 win over Grêmio in the second leg of the round of 16, overtaking Sergio Aquino to become the player with the second most games in the competition's history, only behind Ever Almeida (113).
 Having lost the first leg 2–1, the tie was decided on penalties, in which he saved two of them to help Fluminense reach the quarter-finals.
 In 2024, he saved his 38th penalty, thus becoming the joint-fourth Brazilian goalkeeper (alongside Tiago Volpi) with the most penalty saves in history, only behind Diego Alves (40), Dida (42), and Rogério Ceni (51).

 On 25 September 2024, just five days shy of his 44th birthday, Fábio became the second-oldest player in the history of the Copa Libertadores, overtaking José Francisco Nieto by six days; Fluminense lost the match 2–0 to Atlético Mineiro, thus being knocked out from the competition.
 On 26 October, he made his 700th Série A appearance against Vitória, becoming the first-ever player to do so.
 At the age of 44 years and 69 days, Fábio was the second-oldest player in the world to feature in a top-tier national league match in 2024, only behind the Bangladeshi defender Nasiruddin Chowdhury, who appeared in a Bangladesh Premier League match at the age of 44 years and 219 days.